Will-GXZ/Database_Project/README.md

 *  File Management
    1. File Metadata
-   In my work, I define a **metadata structure** to store informations of each opened file.
-In the mean time, maintain a **metadata page** for each file in disk.
+   In my work, I define a metadata structure to store information of each opened file.
+And I use a direct address table to store all metadata structures.
+In the meantime, maintain a metadata page for each file in disk.
 When we open a file, read in its metadata page, store metadata in memory.
 When we close a file, write back metadata accordingly.

      This is my definition of metadata structure:
    ```
     typedef struct _metadata {
         int currentID; // the blockID that is current in use